1. Hell and Punishment: Eternal, Conscious Torment

 A third angel followed them and said in a loud voice: “If anyone worships the beast and its image and receives its mark on their forehead or on their hand, 10 they, too, will drink the wine of God’s fury, which has been poured full strength into the cup of his wrath.
 They will be tormented with burning sulfur in the presence of the holy angels and of the Lamb.
 11 And the smoke of their torment will rise for ever and ever.
 There will be no rest day or night for those who worship the beast and its image, or for anyone who receives the mark of its name.”
 (Rev. 14:9-11)

-Back to Rev. 14:9-11, interpreters could say that this destruction happened when Jerusalem was conquered by the Romans in A.D.
-70. But let’s say that Jerusalem is not in view in Rev. 14:9-11.
-The ECT advocates remind us that that hell is eternal separation from God’s presence, yet the punishment in Rev. 14:9-11 is right in the presence of the holy angels and the Lamb.
+Back to Revelation 14:9-11, interpreters could say that this destruction happened when Jerusalem was conquered by the Romans in A.D.
+70. But let’s say that Jerusalem is not in view in Revelation 14:9-11.
+The ECT advocates remind us that hell is eternal separation from God’s presence, yet the punishment in Revelation 14:9-11 is right in the presence of the holy angels and the Lamb.
 So the passage really is not about ECT in hell, or hell at all.

 Finally, the idiom that says those who worshipped the beast and its image will find “no rest day and night” merely speaks of continuity, not necessarily ECT.
 Such is the nature of apocalyptic literature—symbols abound.
-The book of the Revelation is the most symbolic book in the Bible.
+As just noted, the book of the Revelation is the most symbolic book in the Bible, so caution is needed in interpreting it.

 The devil will be thrown into the lake of burning sulfur, where the beast and false prophet will also be thrown.
 They will be tormented for ever and ever (v.
 10).
 Then death and hades were thrown into the lake of fire, which is the second death, and so was anyone else thrown there, if his or her name was not found in the book of life (vv.
 14-15).
 In v.
 10, “forever and ever” is the word aiōnios used twice, which emphasizes the everlasting nature of the punishment.